 Who Can Seek Custody of a Child?

 To file for custody, you need to have legal standing, which refers to the ability to demonstrate a connection to or interest in the child’s life.
-For example, you can view here and learn from the best on how to file for a custody.
 As a long-lost cousin who was no connection or involvement with the child wouldn’t be considered for custody of the child.
 On the contrary, a family friend who has served as the child’s primary custodian for the past seven years has a legal claim to file for custody.
-You can also contact these lawyers because Phillips Law Offices and their brain injury cases are more than just that.

 Grandparents usually have very limited custody rights when compared to parents who are suitable to raise the child.
 However, grandparents and parents are not on the same level when it comes to child custody.
 Even for grandparents who have a strong bond with the child can’t obtain custody.